Lee Bong-ryun: Early life

-Lee Bong-ryun was born as Lee Jeong-eun on February 7, 1981, in Pohang, North Gyeongsang Province, South Korea.
-Her father worked at Pohang Steelworks.
-She lived in Pohang until age sixteen, at which point she dropped out of high school after only a month.
-She then moved to Daegu, attended an academy for eight months, and decided to take the GED.
-At the age of 17, she enrolled in Daegu Arts University, where she studied photography.
-She later pursued a master's degree in photography at Chung-Ang University in Seoul, completing it at the age of 24.
-Her stage name was originally Zhuge Bong-ryeon, which she used for her photography exhibitions.
+Lee Bong-ryun was born Lee Jeong-eun on February 7, 1981, in Pohang, North Gyeongsang Province, South Korea.
+Her father was an employee at Pohang Steelworks.
+After attending high school in Pohang for one month, she withdrew at age sixteen and relocated to Daegu.
+There, she completed an eight-month course at an academy before passing the General Educational Development (GED) equivalency exam.

+At age 17, Lee enrolled in Daegu Arts University to study photography.
+She later earned a master's degree in photography from Chung-Ang University in Seoul, completing her studies at age 24.
+During her career as a photographer, she used the pseudonym Zhuge Bong-ryeon for her exhibitions.

 Career

 Beginning

-Her first attempt at acting was in a short film directed by a friend who transferred major from photography to film.
-Around 2003, Lee watched the musical Sing in the Rain and was impressed by Park Dong-ha's performance.
-Subsequently, she enrolled in the musical department of a social education center at a nearby university, attending night classes for about two years.
-During this period, her stage director and instructor, Kim Dong-yeon, asked her to assist him as a director for his play Fantasy Fairy Tale.
+Lee's transition from photography to the performing arts began with a role in a short film directed by a colleague who had transferred from photography to film studies.
+In 2003, after watching a production of the musical Singin' in the Rain, Lee was inspired by the performance of actor Park Dong-ha.
+This prompted her to enroll in the musical department of a social education center at a nearby university, where she attended night classes for two years.
+During this period, her instructor and stage director, Kim Dong-yeon, appointed her as the assistant director for his play Fantasy Fairy Tale.

-In 2005, Lee made her acting debut in the musical Five Drawings of Love.
-Initially an understudy, she took the stage when an actor was absent for a month.
-Since then, she has performed in a variety of plays and musicals.
+In 2005, Lee made her professional acting debut in the musical Five Drawings of Love.
+Originally cast as an understudy, she performed the role for one month due to the absence of a lead actor.
+Following her debut, she appeared in a wide range of stage productions, establishing a foundation in both plays and musicals.

-In 2008, Lee was inspired by Lee Jung-eun's portrayal of a grandmother in the musical Laundry and successfully auditioned for the same role in the following season.
-She went on to perform in the musical for three years.
-Since her work in Laundry, Lee has performed in several notable productions, including Roberto Zucco directed by Oh Kyung-taek, Almost Main directed by Yi Sang-woo, Comrades of the Century Wind directed by Kim Soo-jin, and Beeul (Punishment) directed by Kim Dong-hyun.
-Lee expressed particular gratitude for her collaboration with director Kim Dong-hyun on Beeul (Punishment).
-She recalls that when she felt lost during rehearsals, Kim approached her and encouraged her by saying he saw a new side of her acting, beyond the comedic expressions she was known for.
-This encouragement has remained a source of strength for her.
+In 2008, Lee auditioned for the musical Laundry after seeing Lee Jung-eun's portray the role of the grandmother.
+She successfully secured the part for the following season and remained with the production for three years.
+During this time, Lee participated in several other stage works, including Roberto Zucco, directed by Oh Kyung-taek; Almost, Maine, directed by Yi Sang-woo; and Comrades of the Century Wind, directed by Kim Soo-jin.
+Lee also collaborated with director Kim Dong-hyun on the play Beeul (Punishment).
+She has noted that the director's guidance during this production was a significant factor in her professional development.
+During rehearsals, Kim encouraged her to explore dramatic nuances beyond the comedic expressions she was primarily known for, an experience she describes as a lasting influence on her acting philosophy.